dbainbri-ciena/docker-vnf-example/README.md

 The service vNFs (SVC) have a single interface, `eth0`, and operate as normal layer 3 capabilities utilizing that single interface for TX and RX.

-OpenFlow (OF) rules are applied to the OVS such that packets received on port 0 are forward to port 1, received on port 2 are forward to port 3, received on port 4 are forward to port 5, received on port 6 are forward to port 7.
+OpenFlow (OF) rules are applied to the OVS such that packets flow through the vNFs using `port_in` and `output` rules along with more detailed rules to support the L3 (SVC) vNFs.
+In general, taffic is flowed to the `in0` port on a vNF and then from the `out0` port of that vNF to the `in0` port on the next vNF in the chain.

-The flow rules also allow layer 3 traffic to reach the service vNFs (SVC).

 After the packet has reached its destination the flow rules then ensure that the packet traverses the ingress vNF chain back to the subscriber.

-These OF rules ensure the patch of any packet once it enters the chain.
+These OF rules ensure the path of any packet once it enters the chain.

 ## Installation and Deployment
 This project leverages **Vagrant** and so for easiest usage you should have